aptech/docs/docs/CR-plotAddShape.rst

 -------

 :func:`plotAddShape` will add shapes to existing graphs.
 It will not create a new graph, however, if one does not already exist.

 ..
 NOTE:: The top left corner of the bounding box for the shape will be placed at
     the coordinates that you specify.
-The bounding box is rectangular and will therefore not touch the edge of an ellipse at that point.
+The bounding box is rectangular and will, therefore, not touch the edge of an ellipse at that point.

 :func:`plotAddShape` is not yet supported for surface plots.

 .. seealso:: Functions :func:`plotAddTextbox`, :func:`annotationGetDefaults`